ctrl-team/lanshare/README.md

 you can connect to this address from any device connected to your local network

+to change port all you have to do is change a port variable inside index.js

 files that you send are stored on a computer that you ran a node . command in a directory called ./images

 since its impossible to push empty folders on github, i added a placeholder image - you can delete it after you download